-Prospective comparison of apex-centered versus standard pupil- centered femtosecond-laser assisted capsulotomy in cataract surgery
+Prospective comparison of apex-centered vs standard pupil-centered femtosecond laser-assisted capsulotomy in cataract surgery

 Research output: Contribution to journalArticlepeer-review